tahina-pro/hacl-star/README.md

   building all of our projects, via:
   `docker run projecteverest/everest-chomolungma -it bash --login`, followed by `git checkout icfp2017 && ./everest pull make`.

+As a proof that we have not pushed any commits to our image after the submission deadline, we provide the git sha1 of the icfp2017 branch above:
+`088da8f64070d72177dc4e5346f252842af68d0f`.
+We do not intend to leverage the recent SHA1 collision attacks to push further commits.